 The world is filled with colors, so why not try to dazzle your Filipino colleagues and friends using the naming colors in Tagalog?
-In this article, we will walk you through two primary sets of how native Tagalog speakers point out colors.
-Officially, there is no exact rule when you should use a specific term.
+This article will walk you through two primary sets of how native Tagalog speakers point out colors.
+Officially, there is no exact rule when using a specific term.

 Can you imagine living in a place that is only in black and white?
 Sounds boring, right?
-Lucky for us, we live in a world wherein vibrant colors exist- from different shades of yellows to crisp oranges and reds, we got it all!
+Lucky for us, we live in a world wherein vibrant colors exist- from different shades of yellows to crisp oranges and reds; we got it all!
 In fact, there are millions of colors in the world, and some do not even have their names yet.

-Let’s take the color of the Philippine flag for example.
+Let’s take the color of the Philippine flag, for example.
 You see, the color blue represents peace and justice, while red symbolizes valor and patriotism.
 The triangular white color on the left side reflects equality and liberty.

 In the Tagalog language, color is directly translated as “kulay.”
 Here are some examples of how to use the word appropriately:

 *Note: As you can see from the table above, what makes Tagalog a unique language is the fact that the meaning of words can significantly change just by adding a few extra letters.

 How To Name Colors In The Tagalog Language